Asia-Pacific Journal of Surgical & Experimental Pathology

 Abdul Ghaffar1, Ghulam Mustafa2, Abdul Wahid3

-1Department of Pharmacology, Faculty of Pharmacy and Health Sciences University of Balochistan.
+1Department of Pharmacology, Faculty of Pharmacy and Health Sciences University of Balochistan, Quetta, Pakistan.

-2Department of Pharmaceutics, Faculty of Pharmacy and Health Sciences University of Balochistan.
+2Department of Pharmaceutics, Faculty of Pharmacy and Health Sciences University of Balochistan, Quetta, Pakistan.

-3Department of Pharmacy Practice, Faculty of Pharmacy and Health Sciences University of Balochistan.
+3Department of Pharmacy Practice, Faculty of Pharmacy and Health Sciences University of Balochistan, Quetta, Pakistan.

 Correspondence: Abdul Wahid (Department of Pharmacy Practice, Faculty of Pharmacy and Health Sciences, University of Balochistan, Quetta, Pakistan; E-mail: wahiduob@gmail.com).